meroton/docs/blog/2026-08-13-updates-to-bb-deployments.md

 ### [Remove `tini` (Jan 29, 2026)](https://github.com/buildbarn/bb-storage/commit/d2a3a16763ee8a62125d9c57b7a12bf5d9ae0789)

 Buildbarn binaries will now relaunch themselves in a child process, if the PID is 1.
-This removes the need to run bb_runner through `tini` as zombie processes in containers are no longer an issue.
+This removes the need to run bb_runner through `tini` because zombie processes in containers are no longer an issue.

 ### [Generic gRPC stream forwarding (Jan 19, 2026)](https://github.com/buildbarn/bb-storage/commit/5b5db75d620841b08c02f04f817652d4ebc949ce)

-gRPC servers can now forward incoming streams of specified services.
+The gRPC servers can now forward incoming streams of specified services.
 This enables passing Bazel's build event stream to the same DNS name, without having to add an extra L7 router in front of the bb_storage frontend.